zukulent0/Swap-League/rules.md

 </table>

 ## note ##
-rating on the table are used as example your league will be defined with the score Vs the gatekeeper
+Tertris sprint, Puyo max chain and rating on the table are used as example your league will be defined with the score Vs the gatekeeper